kedro-org/kedro-viz/docs/source/kedro-viz_visualisation.md

 This command saves your visualisation in a `my_shareable_pipeline` folder, which contains all pipeline and node information from your Kedro project.

-To visualise your saved Kedro-Viz, load the `my_shareable_pipelin` folder from the terminal with:
+To visualise your saved Kedro-Viz, load the `my_shareable_pipeline` folder from the terminal with:

 ```bash
 kedro viz run --load-file=my_shareable_pipeline